What is the spiritual meaning of UTI had yeast infection?

-This type of infections is the 2nd most common type of infection which people get in the United States, accounting for an estimated 8.3 million doctor visits per year.
+This type of infection is the 2nd most common type of infection that people get in the United States, accounting for an estimated 8.3 million doctor visits per year.

 Other causes of urinary tract infections:

-- the main cause in at least 90 percent of uncomplicated UTIs is a type of bacteria called E. coli, also known as Escherichia coli.
+- the main cause of at least 90 percent of uncomplicated UTIs is a type of bacteria called E. coli, also known as Escherichia coli.

-- spermicidal condoms or unlubricated condoms may cause irritation, that can create the proper condition for bacteria to grow.
+- spermicidal condoms or unlubricated condoms may cause irritation, which can create the proper condition for bacteria to grow.

 - women with a diaphragm (as the location of the diaphragm doesn’t allow the bladder to empty completely, allowing bacteria and urine to collect) placed for birth control are at a higher risk for urinary tract infections.

 - urethritis can appear when gut bacteria spread from the anus to the urethra.
 In addition, due to the fact that the female urethra is close to the vagina, gonorrhea, herpes, mycoplasma, and chlamydia (sexually transmitted infections) can cause this condition.

 - they are also a frequent complication during pregnancy, occurring in 2 to 13% of pregnant women.

 - being constipated is another cause for this type of infection;